 Side Wind Stabilisation was tested on a special test track equipped with fans capable of generating gusts up to 50mph, as well as on public roads in real windy conditions.
 The sensors that control the system are monitored 100 times a second.

-Talking of sprinters – Mercedes’ large van of the same name was the first to offer a side wind stability system.
+Talking of sprinters – Mercedes’ large van of the same name was the first van of any kind to offer a side wind stability system.
 Called Crosswind Assist, it launched in 2013 and was extended to more models in the range in 2014.